-Hats, hoods, and other types of head coverings are not permitted unless a special event is planned.
+Hoods, and other types of head coverings that restrict view of the face are not permitted unless a special event is planned.
 Recognized religious headwear is permitted.

 School administrators and teachers may require special clothing for health and safety reasons for students participating in physical education, extra curricular activities, work with or around machines or other activities.
 However, no particular brand can be required.